 The researchers did not find any differences when they looked at skin-to-skin care beginning within 10 minutes of the birth or after 10 minutes of the birth, or when they compared less than one hour of time spent skin-to-skin to more than one hour.
 Almost all of the included studies began skin-to-skin care within one hour after the birth.
 Larger studies are needed to better understand any differences between birth, very early, and early skin-to-skin time and differences between longer and shorter time spent skin-to-skin.

 To summarize, the benefits of early skin-to-skin care included:

 - Longer and more effective breastfeeding; more likely to exclusively breastfeed

 - Higher satisfaction—mothers were six times more likely to want the same care in the future when they held their babies skin-to-skin rather than swaddled.

 - More effective suckling during the initial breastfeeding session

 - Less crying– babies who received skin-to-skin care were 12 times less likely to cry during the observation period

-- Heart rate, respirations, and temperature were more likely to remain stable
+- Heart rate, breathing, and oxygen levels were more likely to remain stable

 - A beneficial increase in blood sugar